Risks & Hazards

 Echo and Lost Lake Risk Impacts

 Drought - In the past century, Washington State has experienced a number of drought episodes, including several that lasted for more than a single season.
+The long term impact will mostly be seen with wells in the community, limiting the source of fresh water.

 Earthquake - More than 1,000 earthquakes occur in Washington each year.
 A dozen or more are felt; occasionally, they cause damage.
 We are sitting directly on top of the South Whidbey Island Fault.
 This fault is shallow and the impact to us will be greater than the Cascadia Subduction Zone earthquake.